-I was recently on a family vacation cruising to Costa Maya and Belize.
+I decided to look ahead to future times when I get to pack a bag and hit the road.
+I began to daydream about where I’d like to go and what adventures I’d like to experience.
+That got me reminiscing about my favorite trips that I’ve been on in the past.
+One lifelong highlight was a family vacation cruising to Costa Maya and Belize.
 Now, I am not sure how many of you have ever cruised before, but if you have- you know how small the rooms can be.
 Even the cruise staff crack jokes about it, and with 4 of us to a cabin, plus all our luggage and its contents, you can only imagine the tight fit.

-Funny thing is, on this particular ship the bathrooms were quite spacious!
+The funny thing is, on this particular ship, the bathrooms were quite spacious!
 My point of all this is it got me thinking that although travel is fun and relaxing, packing and what to wear can be a real source of frustration.
-We all want comfort and function in our travel clothes, but still fashionable, or at least look half way decent in all those vacation photos.
+We all want comfort and function in our travel clothes, but they need to still be fashionable, or at least look halfway decent in all those vacation photos.
 So, unless you travel Downton Abbey style, butler included, you are schlepping and packing your luggage yourself.

-One of the best ways to save space, lighten your luggage load, and still look great is by capsuling your wardrobe.
+Building a capsule wardrobe is one of the best ways to save space, lighten your luggage load, and still look great.
 Creating clothing capsules is a clever and easy way to travel with fashion versatility.
 Once you get the idea of how capsules work, you’ll be able to plan your style and function around them and give yourself tons of options.
 Best of all, you’ll save space in your luggage for all the shopping you will do on your trip!

 A capsule is a group of 5-12 pieces that work in combination with each other.